nuxt/content/docs/content/studio.md

   :::

 #title{unwrap="p"}
-Content edition :br for everyone.
+Studio, content edition :br for everyone.

 #description
-Studio brings visual editing to your Nuxt Content projects, developers control the setup while teams edit visually.
+**Studio** brings visual editing to your Nuxt Content projects, developers control the setup while teams edit visually.
 With smart editors that adapt to markdown, YAML, or JSON, anyone can contribute to the website – no technical expertise needed. \*\_Built for developers, made for everyone.\_\*

 #links{unwrap="p"}
   :::u-button